BURNIE CITY EISTEDDFOD RULES

-13. No competitor may compete more than once in the same class of the Eisteddfod, except Teacher/Student Duo class.
-This rule excludes bands/orchestras and choirs.
+13. (b) Competitors cannot compete more than once in the same class of the Eisteddfod.

 14. A competitor must not use the same item more than once during the Eisteddfod.

-15. A competitor must not perform an item in which he or she has previously been awarded a first prize in any class of the Burnie Eisteddfod in two consecutive years.
+15. A competitor must not perform the same item for which he or she has been awarded a first prize in any class of the Burnie Eisteddfod in the previous 2 years.

-16. Competitors will be numbered, and the order of appearance shown in the Official Programme.
+16. Competitors will be numbered and will perform in the order as shown in the Official Programme.
 If not present when called upon, the competitor may be disqualified.